San Francisco: Climate

-San Francisco has a warm-summer Mediterranean climate (Köppen Csb) characteristic of California's coast, with moist, mild winters and dry summers.
+San Francisco has a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csll), characteristic of California's coast, with cool, moist winters and mild dry summers with few hot days.
 San Francisco's weather is strongly influenced by the cool currents of the Pacific Ocean on the west side of the city, and the water of San Francisco Bay to the north and east.
 This moderates temperature swings and produces a remarkably mild year-round climate with little seasonal temperature variation.

 Among major U.S. cities, San Francisco has the coolest daily mean, maximum, and minimum temperatures for June, July, and August.
 During the summer, rising hot air in California's interior valleys creates a low-pressure area that draws winds from the North Pacific High through the Golden Gate, which creates the city's characteristic cool winds and fog.
 The fog is less pronounced in eastern neighborhoods and during the late summer and early fall.
-As a result, the year's warmest month, on average, is September, and on average, October is warmer than July, especially in daytime.
+The year's warmest month, on average, is September, and on average, October is warmer than July, especially in daytime.